sylus/website/content/english/pages/resume.md

 ## Education

 ### Honors, Bachelor of Computer Science, Carleton University

 // September 2006 – August 2010 <br>
 // Minor in Psychology

-I graduated from the Computer Science program at Carleton University, specializing in software and computing.
+I graduated from the Computer Science program at Carleton University, specializing in software and computing with a minor in Psychology.
 Throughout my studies, I focused on two key areas: human-computer interaction and software engineering.
-Notably, my Honors project was carried out in the HCI lab, where I developed a mobile app using Cordova that delivered an engaging narrative-based geolocative storyline.
+Notably, my Honors project was carried out in the HCI lab, where I developed a mobile app using Cordova that delivered an engaging narrative-based geo-locative storyline that also leveraged QR codes.
+Additionally, I found great interest in courses such as Computer Graphics and Programming Paradigms, which further enriched my academic experience.I graduated from the Computer Science program at Carleton University, specializing in software and computing with a minor in Psychology.
+Throughout my studies, I focused on two key areas: human-computer interaction and software engineering.
+Notably, my Honors project was carried out in the HCI lab, where I developed a mobile app using Cordova that delivered an engaging narrative-based geo-locative storyline that also leveraged QR codes.
 Additionally, I found great interest in courses such as Computer Graphics and Programming Paradigms, which further enriched my academic experience.

 ### Game Development, Algonquin College

 // September 2004 - June 2006

-Completed two out of three years in the game development program at Algonquin College, before I made the decision to transfer into the Bachelor of Computer Science program at Carleton University.
-During my studies, I delved into diverse subjects such as DirectX, OpenGL, and Object-Oriented Programming with C++, while engaging in captivating projects that involved developing various games.
-One of the notable projects was the creation and rendering of a chessboard, encompassing all associated rulesets.
+Completed half of a three year program in the game development program at Algonquin College, before I made the decision to transfer into the Bachelor of Computer Science program at Carleton University.
+During my studies, I delved into subjects such as DirectX, OpenGL, and Object-Oriented Programming with C++, while engaging in projects that involved developing various games.
+One of the notable projects was the re-creation of a chess game from scratch and implemented both the design and rule-sets.

 ## Language Proficiency